 More organizations will invest in requirements management solutions.

-As the Engineering.com study revealed, not everyone is using a dedicated requirements management tool, but companies are increasingly aware of the importance of managing risk and instilling predictability throughout the development process.
+As the Engineering.com study revealed, not everyone is using a dedicated requirements management tool, but companies are increasingly aware of the importance of managing risk and improving their development process.

 According to Calhoun, “Managing risk is becoming more common with more companies focusing on medical devices and the continued confluence of hardware and software.”